Mastek Blog

 • Supply Chain

-Retailers can now obtain a holistic view of their supply chain covering raw material acquisition, production and last-mile delivery by adopting intelligent, data-driven processes.
+Retailers can now obtain a holistic view of their supply chain covering raw material acquisition, production, and last-mile delivery by adopting intelligent, data-driven processes.
 This perspective is essential not only for stock forecasting and managing customer expectations but also for a shared common understanding among all the members of the chain.

-Advanced analytics can predict demand spikes, identify bottlenecks and reduce supply shortages for dozens of products.
+Advanced analytics can predict demand spikes, identify bottlenecks, and reduce supply shortages for dozens of products.

 • Invoice Processing

 Digital processing of invoices requires extracting textual information from images of invoices.
-Formats of invoices may vary depending on issuer of the invoice.
+Formats of invoices may vary depending on the issuer of the invoice.

-Cloud-based, OCR enabled service can help in expediting information extraction and improve SLA compliance significantly.
+Cloud-based, OCR-enabled service can help in expediting information extraction and improve SLA compliance significantly.

 Roadmap for Delivering AI Projects